yaseenkady/tree.pro/tree/0_syndrome/metabolic_syndrome.md

 Syndrome of hypertension, hyperglycemia, abdominal obesity, hypercholesterolemia, and hypertriglyceridemia.

-Blood pressure over 130/85mmHg.

-Glucose over 100mg/dl.

-Abdominal obesity over 1.02m in male and 0.89m in female.

-HDL below 40mg/dl in male and 50 in female.

-Triglyceride over 150mg/dl.

 # <

 # >

-HYPERGLYCEMIA

-HYPERTENSION

-Abdominal obesity

-Hypertriglyceridemia

-Hypercholesterolemia
+HYPERGLYCEMIA; 100

+HYPERTENSION; 130 & 85

+Abdominal obesity; 1.02 in male and 0.89 in female

+Hypertriglyceridemia; 150

+Hypercholesterolemia; HDL below 40 in male and 50 in female